kurdt94/k_bookie/README.md

 # k_bookie
-REDM : Bet on fights in the town of Valentine
+REDM : Bet on fights in the town of Valentine ( be aware , [untested!] )

 - Bet on fist-fights between 300+ different MALE models.
 - Open your History with the [Z] key